 During the off-season, when I’m really trying to pack on muscle, I don’t count calories.
 Instead, I count grams of protein.
 I consume approximately 1.5 grams of protein per pound of body-weight per day.
 I try to consume carbohydrates at a 2:1 ratio with protein.
 That works out to approximately 3 grams of carbs per pound of bodyweight each day.
 I don’t deliberately consume a particular quantity of fat.
 Rather I try to keep fat out of my diet as much as possible.
 Because I eat a fair amount of meat, however, approximately 10% of my daily caloric intake ends up coming from fat.
 A certain amount of fat is important to your health.
 Therefore, don’t go on a zero-fat diet.
 Still, at 9 calories per gram fat can add up quickly, so don’t overdo it either.

-By beginning with protein as the starting point for my nutritional program, I'm more confident that my nutritional demands are being met as I gain size.
+By beginning with protein as the starting point for my nutritional program, I’m more confident that my nutritional demands are being met as I gain size.
 Counting calories is irrelevant.
 Sure, your body needs energy, but if all it needed were calories, you could just eat fat and be done with it.
-The first priority of your nutritional program is to supply protein and carbohydrate to build and fuel your body.
+The first priority of your nutritional program is to supply protein and carbohydrates to build and fuel your body.

 I also take a lot of branched-chain amino acids (BCAAs), about 12 grams per day.
 These are unique in that the body uses them for fuel when you’re working out.
 Your body also needs them to synthesize muscle tissue, so supply and demand becomes critical once again.
 You don’t want to fall short of these important building blocks, or you may end up breaking down a lot of muscle as a result.